Evolution of density perturbations in fractional cosmology: Conclusions and Discussions

 Combining the independent constraints arising from background dynamics and perturbation theory, we find that the fractional parameter $\alpha$ is tightly bounded from both sides.
-The lower bound, $\alpha\gtrsim0.8$, follows from the existence and physical viability of the late-time de Sitter--like background solution, together with the requirement that the effective equation of state parameter $w_{\mathrm{eff}}$ remains within an observationally consistent and physically acceptable range \cite{Rasouli:2026uax}.
-On the other hand, the upper bound is dictated by the dynamics of density perturbations in the matter-dominated era: while theoretical consistency of structure growth imposes $\alpha<4/3$, a significantly stronger observational constraint is obtained using the SW effect on large-scale CMB anisotropies, leading to the bound $\alpha\lesssim1.07$.
-Remarkably, these lower and upper limits originate from two physically distinct and independent regimes (namely, the background evolution in the de Sitter--like phase and perturbative dynamics in the matter--dominated epoch), thus yielding a robust and non-trivial allowed interval, $0.8\lesssim\alpha\lesssim1.07$, which simultaneously satisfies background consistency, perturbative stability, and observational constraints.
+The lower bound, $\alpha\gtrsim0.8$, follows from the existence and physical viability of the late-time de Sitter-like background solution, together with the requirement that the effective equation of state parameter $w_{\mathrm{eff}}$ remains within an observationally consistent and physically acceptable range \cite{rasouli2026emergent}.
+On the other hand, the upper bound is dictated by the dynamics of density perturbations in the matter-dominated era: while theoretical consistency of structure growth imposes $\alpha<4/3$ (see figure \ref{p-Delta} for the growing mode), a significantly stronger observational constraint is obtained using the SW effect on large-scale CMB anisotropies, leading to the bound $\alpha\lesssim1.07$.
+Remarkably, these lower and upper limits originate from two physically distinct and independent regimes (namely, the background evolution in the de Sitter-like phase and perturbative dynamics in the matter-dominated epoch), thus yielding a robust and non-trivial allowed interval, $0.8 \lesssim\alpha\lesssim 1.07$, which simultaneously satisfies background consistency, perturbative stability, and observational constraints.
+We stress that the upper bound $\alpha\lesssim 1.07$ corresponds to a conservative observational criterion.
+A modestly stricter requirement, e.g. $\sigma_8(\alpha)/\sigma_8(\alpha=1)\gtrsim0.6$, yields the stronger constraint $\alpha\lesssim1.03$, bringing the preferred parameter range even closer to the standard value $\alpha=1$ and reinforcing its consistency with the independent bounds previously derived from background cosmology \cite{rasouli2026inflation} and weak-field gravitational tests \cite{rasouli2026minimal}.

-It is worth highlighting that the allowed range for $\alpha$ obtained above is in complete agreement with the independent constraint $|\alpha - 1| \ll 1$, which follows from an entirely separate analysis of the cosmological evolution from a non-singular pre-inflationary phase to the radiation-dominated era \cite{Rasouli:2026hfy} and the weak-gravity regime (classical tests such as the perihelion precession of Mercury and the gravitational deflection of light) \cite{WF-Rasouli-2026}, which has been also investigated in the context of the fractional NC \cite{Rasouli:2026uax}.
+In summary, the preferred range of the fractional parameter obtained here is consistent with the independent constraints previously derived from the cosmological background evolution and weak-field gravitational tests \cite{rasouli2026emergent,rasouli2026inflation,rasouli2026minimal}.
+This agreement further supports the internal consistency of the proposed fractional framework across different physical regimes.